ispgroupucl/calib3d/README.md

-This file renders badly on dark mode.
-Please switch to bright mode.

 # Python camera calibration and projective geometry library

 This library offers several tools to ease manipulation of camera calibration, projective geometry and computations using homogenous coordinates.